razetime/ngn-k-tutorial/pt2.md

 Gives the result of `1+2`.

 But where do `x` and `y` come from?
 Every K function has three default arguments: `x`, `y` and `z`, if the arguments are not defined beforehand.
-To name the arguments yourself, you can do:
+To name the arguments yourself, you can put them in square brackets:

 ```
 {[firstnum;secondnum] firstnum+secondnum}[1;2]
 ```

 which also does the same thing.
-If you'd like to document your code, named arguments can be quite useful, but K code is generally short enough to be understood with the default arguments.
+If you'd like to document your code, named arguments can be quite useful, but K functions are generally short enough to be understood with the default arguments.

 Functions can have multiple statements separated by semicolons: